magpylib/magpylib/docs/examples/examples_06_triangle.md

 )
 ```

-+++ {"tags": []}

 ## Example: Cuboctahedron magnet

-More complex bodies are easy constructed from Triangles.
-The following code shows how a magnet with cuboc shape can be constructed.
-Be aware that the B-field is only correcto on the outside.
+More complex bodies are easy constructed from `Triangle` objects.
+The following code shows how a magnet with cuboctahedral shape can be constructed.
+Be aware that the B-field requires addition of the magnetization vector on the inside.

 ```{code-cell} ipython3
 import magpylib as magpy